goliatone/core.io-cli-local-env/README.md

 ## core.io-cli-local-env

 core.io cli tool to manage local environments for development.

+### Install

+It can be installed globally and it will be available as `shuttle`.
+To install run `npm i -g core.io-cli-local-env`.

 ## Local Development Environment